-5. Find out what’s included – and what’s not
+5. Find out what’s included in your all-inclusive price – and what’s not

 husband getting the FREE to use sailboat ready for action

-Room service isn’t usually included, so if chowing down in your room at 3am is important to you, you should clarify with the resort before booking.
+Room service isn’t always included (or even available), so if chowing down in your room at 3am is important to you, you should clarify with the all-inclusive resort before booking.

 Non-motorized watersports are sometimes included, like sailboating if you have your license (which you’ll need to show), and kayaks.
 Some all inclusives also provide snorkeling gear like masks, fins, and snorkels.